Research Alumni Meeting

 4.30 – 4.45 pm: Coffee Break

-- Research and Research Funding Opportunities in Germany (Christina Dworak, FAU Office for Marketing, on behalf of the Alexander von Humboldt Foundation)
+- Research and Research Funding Opportunities in Germany (Prof. Robert Schober, FAU Institute for Digital Communications, on behalf of the Alexander von Humboldt Faoundation)

 - FAU´s Alumni and Ambassador Concept (Christina Dworak, FAU Office for Marketing)

 7.30 – 10.00 pm: Networking Dinner

 The programme is also available as pdf for download: Programme Vancouver 2018

 Conference “The Future of Digital Innovation”

 The conference on Monday, 17 September 2018, will take place in the Board Room of the Institute for Computing, Information and Cognitive Systems (ICICS).The Institute is located on the Main Mall of the UBC Campus.
 Please see Wayfinding at UBC Vancouver: Institute for Computing, Information and Cognitive Systems/Computer Science (ICICS/CS) for detailed information.

 Networking Dinner (17 September 2018) and Farewell Lunch (18 September 2018)

 The Networking Dinner as well as the Farewell Lunch will take place at Sage Bistro on UBC Campus (6331 Crescent Rd).

 The University of British Columbia is a global centre for research and teaching, consistently ranked among the top 20 public universities in the world.
 Since 1915, UBC’s West Coast spirit has embraced innovation and challenged the status quo.
 Its entrepreneurial perspective encourages students, staff and faculty to challenge convention, lead discovery and explore new ways of learning.
 At UBC, bold thinking is given a place to develop into ideas that can change the world.
 (Text: University of British Columbia (UBC))